poltak/LockerDB/README.md

 any single bag.

-Whichever current bag you are using will provide standard operations to modify and manipulate the items which are currently stored inside the bag.
+Whichever current bag you are using will provide standard operations to modify and manipulate the items which are currently stored inside that bag.

 ### Items